apurbamishra/new-git-rep-practice/README.md

 # new-git-rep-practice
-This is the local repo
+This is the local repo made just for practice